DIN-Foundation/bcs-ntnu-2021/paper/1-introduction.md

-# Exploring our Self-Sovereign-Identity(SSI) future, by developing a Command-Line-Interface(CLI) in Rust, using DID-Key, DIDComm V2 and Verifiable Credentials.
+# Exploring our Self-Sovereign-Identity future, by developing a Command-Line-Interface in Rust, using DID-Key, DIDComm V2 and Verifiable Credentials.

 # 1 Introduction